A-ges/NewsReader/README.md

 python ai_worker_rabbitmq.py
 ```

-** The worker takes 1-2 minutes to load the TTS model into memory.
-You'll know it's ready when you see:
+** The worker takes 1 to 2 minutes to load the TTS model into memory.
+It's ready when you see:

 ```
 [*] AI Worker is waiting for messages...